ssamkough/reroov-client/README.md

-# Livement Client ⏺️
+# Reroov Client ⏺️

-Client for Livement.
+Client for Reroov.
 App lets you compete with other people live on a certain topic.
 Works similar to Kahoot, Quizlet Live, except with more options and for free!

 ## Technologies 📟